arman37/learning-javascript/README.md

 console.log(a);         // prints 'undefined' since variable initialization isn't moved to the top of scope. a = 10;
 ```
+**Note**: Although with ES6 JavaScript offers block level scope, variables declared with `let` or `const` keyword are only hoisted to the top of the block not to the top of the script or function. <br />
+**Best Practice**:
+ - Always declare variables to the top of the function or script.
+ - Use function level `strict mode` to expose undeclared variables.
+ - Avoid using `var`, use `let` or `const` instead.

 ### Contributing
 If you like the project, shoot a :star2: and feel free to fork & send PR.